meezlung/CRScraper/README.md

 # Mga Kulang Pa (Pero ewan ko kung gagawin ko pa to):
  - Ranking system based on [Rate UP Profs (RUPP)](https://rupp.onrender.com/) or Restrictions/Remarks.
 Maybe we could use a machine learning or smth. **(Still don't know how to implement)**
- - JavaScript scraper in the future so we can upload to Google Extensions?!
+ - ~JavaScript scraper in the future so we can upload to Google Extensions?!
 If not, host in the internet?
-Though needs a way to host backend and frontend online (consider homemade Linux server).
+Though needs a way to host backend and frontend online (consider homemade Linux server).~
- - Feed preenlistment and registration priority to Probability Calculator.
+ - ~Feed preenlistment and registration priority to Probability Calculator.~
- - Add a "You are already registered" detector or something that keeps in mind that it's still not preenlistment or registration period.
+ - ~Add a "You are already registered" detector or something that keeps in mind that it's still not preenlistment or registration period.~
  - Also add criterias/filtering functions for organizing schedules (e.g. no weekend classes, no classes after 4 pm, no class start before 9 per se). **(Still don't know how to implement)**
- - Apply DP to overlapping subproblems in the backtrack function. **(Parang hirap pala neto, or ewan ko kung posible ba yan)**
+ - ~Apply DP to overlapping subproblems in the backtrack function. **(Parang hirap pala neto, or ewan ko kung posible ba yan)**~
- - Organize documentation per each function.
+ - ~Organize documentation per each function.~
  - Feature for utilizing similar subjects.
- - Ayusin nga tong documentation na toh.
+PS: What I meant here siguro was if kapag may fave kang subject/s na ideal 'yung time and/or place sayo.
+This could be under criterias na rin.
- - Distinguish preenlistment and waitlisting features properly, both in documentation and src codes.
+ - ~Distinguish preenlistment and waitlisting features properly, both in documentation and src codes.~